7 Effective Classroom Management Strategies for Teens

 Teens value freedom and choice.
 As they balance on the edge of adulthood, they want a bigger say over their lives.
 Respect this growing maturity by asking them to provide feedback and suggestions for your lesson plan.
 At the end of the day, you will be the ultimate decider on the lesson plan, but their input can help you better customize your plan to fit their preferences.

-Tip: Poll your class on the types of assignments they like to complete, what styles of learning they enjoy, and what particular topics interest them the most.
+Tip: Poll your class on the types of assignments they like to complete, the learning styles they enjoy, and the particular topics that interest them the most.

 4. Treat your students with respect

 Teens want to be taken seriously.
 You may see your students (especially younger teens) as children, but they want to be seen and treated like adults.
 They also have an uncanny ability to sense insincerity.
 While you can’t treat your students like adults in all situations, acknowledge that they have valuable opinions and actively listen to what they say.
-Elizabeth Ann McAnally, a middle school music teacher encourages educators to show sincere appreciation to their students.
+Elizabeth Ann McAnally, a middle school music teacher encourages educators to appreciate their students sincerely.

 Tip: Host classroom discussions rather than strict lectures so your students can share their opinions and perspectives.
 Try to encourage all your students to participate, even your introverts.